psforever/PSF-ServerCI/README.md

 node index.js
 ```

 This only works on Linux.
-To run build jobs, you also need Docker installed and you need the `mozilla/sbt` image pulled:
+To run build jobs, you also need Docker installed and you need the `mozilla/sbt` image pulled.
+Then you need to build the psfci specific Dockerfile:

 ```
 docker pull mozilla/sbt
+docker build -t psfci .
 ```